modmore/docs/en/03_MoreGallery/v1.x/03_Snippets/00_mgGetImages.md

 **Default**: `sortorder`

-**Note**: If multiple images are uploaded simultaneously, they will share the same `uploadedon` timestamp.
-This means the next and previous links may not appear for those images in single image view (when sorting by `uploadedon`).
-If batch uploads will be used, sorting by `id` can produce a similar result without this caveat.
+**Note**: Sorting by `uploadedon` may not load the right previous/next images in the single image view because of identical values.
+This was fixed in 1.16.0; on older versions you may sort by `&id` instead to produce a similar result.

 #### &sortDir